salilab/imp_spatiotemporal_tutorial/doc/snapshot1.md

 Snapshot modeling steps 2-4: representation, scoring, and search process {#snapshot1}
 ====================================

 Here, we describe how to build models of static snapshots using IMP.
-We note that this process is similar to previous tutorials (https://integrativemodeling.org/tutorials/actin/ and https://integrativemodeling.org/tutorials/rnapolii_stalk/).
+We note that this process is similar to previous tutorials of [actin](https://integrativemodeling.org/tutorials/actin/) and [RNA PolII](https://integrativemodeling.org/tutorials/rnapolii_stalk/).

 Navigate to the `Snapshots/Snapshots_Modeling/` folder.
 Here, you will find two python scripts.
 The first, `static_snapshot.py`, uses IMP to represent, score, and search for models of a single static snapshot.
 The second, `start_sim.py`, automates the creation of multiple static snapshots at each time point, which score well according to protein copy number data.